 H-1B Data Collection and Filing Fee Supplement

-- You can find the H-1B Collection and Filing Fee Supplement on pages 19-21 of Form I-129.
+- You can find the H-1B Collection and Filing Fee Supplement beginning on page 21 of Form I-129.

 - Please be sure to complete all sections of the form accurately.